“Leaders are readers and readers are leaders”

 What must leaders do?

 #1 – Leaders Set Direction.
 People everywhere at all times need direction.
 This means they need directors.
 Leaders are Directors.
 Leaders are directors not collectors.
 If you think you are a leader, but aren’t directing anything, then you aren’t really leading–you are occupying a position and have probably become a roadblock for your team.
-A good directo14732230_1317731744927376_7421359847898036775_nr knows the team, the players, the landscape, the obstacles, the goals and the vision of a future outcome before communication begins to happen.
+A good director knows the team, the players, the landscape, the obstacles, the goals and the vision of a future outcome before communication begins to happen.
 A good leader must first understand where the organization or team is going and then how to get the team moving in the right direction.
 Here’s the bottom line: Someone has to lead, because someone will always lead.
 In your organization a leadership position does not guarantee that you will ultimately be the one that is the director.
 The director must be a highly effective communicator.
 I have taken to teaching my millennial leaders how to be more effective in communicating, because they will become more effective at directing.
 The breakdown most often is not in the desire, but in the directing.
 Bad directors, get bad results.

 Learning: Better Communicating creates Better Directing.